Importance of using milestones in project planning

 Project milestones make everyone’s life easier—especially the project manager’s.
 If you choose not to use milestones, your project manager will have to keep track of dozens of small tasks to monitor your team’s progress.
 Sounds like a recipe for future headaches, right?

-• Maps stakeholder involvement: Stakeholders, especially external ones, won’t be involved at every step of your project.
+- Maps stakeholder involvement: Stakeholders, especially external ones, won’t be involved at every step of your project.
 That would be a waste of time.
-Instead, stakeholders should be looped in and updated at the pivotal moments in a project’s life cycle.
-Enter milestones.
-Milestones can help you plan when to loop stakeholders into the process.
+Instead, they should be looped in and updated at the pivotal moments in a project’s life cycle.
+Milestones can help you plan when to involve stakeholders in the process.

 How to create project milestones